• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 In addition, HCD oversees the factory-built housing program in the state of California.
 Factory-Built Housing is a residential building, dwelling unit, individual dwelling room, or combination of rooms, or building components, assembly, or system manufactured so that all concealed parts or processes of manufacturing cannot be inspected before installation.
 Similar to manufactured housing and mobilehomes, factory-built housing is approved by HCD and affixed with an insignia that BSD verifies during installation.
 The permitting process described above is applicable to factory-built housing as well.

-A new ADU can also be built on a property if a household wants to temporarily occupy it while they wait for a replacement primary dwelling unit to be built on the same property.
-This will not be considered a temporary structure and will not need to be removed from the property at a future time.
-LA County will require an application and permits for the new ADU, which will be expedited.
-The new ADU will need to comply with current Zoning Code and State law requirements.
+Yes.
+A new, “standalone” ADU can be built on a property and occupied by a household until the primary dwelling unit is rebuilt on the same property.
+A household may temporarily occupy a “standalone” ADU until January 7, 2030.
+The ADU will not be considered a temporary structure and will not need to be removed from the property at a future time.
+LA County staff will require an application and permits for the new ADU, which will be expedited.
+The new ADU will need to comply with current Zoning Code and State law requirements as well as current Building Code, Fire Code, and Health and Safety Code requirements.

 Please see the Rebuilding page on recovery.lacounty.gov.
 Additional informational guides can be found on Public Health’s website at lacounty.gov/eh/safety/returning-home-after-fire.htm.